hmcts/opal-frontend/src/app/components/govuk/govuk-error-summary/readme.md

 ---

-This `README.md` provides an overview of how to use and configure the `govuk-error-summary` component, detailing the error handling and the clickable error messages that link to specific form fields【117†source】.
+This `README.md` provides an overview of how to use and configure the `govuk-error-summary` component, detailing the error handling and the clickable error messages that link to specific form fields.